we-are-alluma/datavis-styleguide/_posts/2020-06-08-likert-scales.md

 This logic is true for [horizontal bar charts too](#horizontal-bar-charts).

 ## Pie charts
 Pie charts emphasize the idea of a section _being part of a whole_.
 In this case they also facilitate grouping sections in our minds.
 We can easily see whether the reds or the blues are larger than the other.
-Pie charts sections, however, can be hard to interpret if they are not

-Part of whole.
-Mostly good when it's clean easy-to-visualize slices (10%, 25%, 33%, etc)
+Pie charts sections, however, can be hard to interpret if there are too many sections or if these sections are not common fractions like 1/3, 1/2, 1/4, etc. It's easy to tell when a section is one quarter or 25% of a pie.
+It's harder to tell when it is 17%.

 <!-- Tab links -->
 <div class="tab">